Flowers2Algernon/flowers2algernon.github.io/_posts/2024-07-08-Network Service.md

 - **Current Use**:
   While DSL technology is still in use, it has been largely surpassed by more advanced broadband solutions.
 However, it remains a viable option in areas where newer technologies are not yet available.

+#### Cable

+The evolution of television broadcasting has shifted from wireless transmissions to cable technology, paralleling the growth of internet connectivity.
+Initially, television broadcasts relied on large towers to transmit signals to antennas in homes.
+However, starting in the late 1940s, cable television technologies were developed to provide access to remote areas lacking coverage from these towers.

+- **Early Cable Television**: The first cable television technologies aimed to extend service to rural homes that were out of range of broadcast towers.

+- **Cable Broadband Technology**: Cable companies realized that the coaxial cables used for television could transmit significantly more data than required for TV viewing, allowing for high-speed internet access.
+Cable broadband utilizes frequencies that do not interfere with television broadcasts to deliver internet services.

+- **Shared Bandwidth Model**: Unlike DSL, which provides a direct connection to a central office (CO) ensuring guaranteed bandwidth, cable internet operates on a shared bandwidth model.
+This means multiple users share a certain amount of bandwidth until it reaches the ISP’s core network, which can lead to slower speeds during peak usage times.

+- **Cable Modems**: Cable internet connections are typically managed through cable modems, which connect consumer networks to the cable modem termination system (CMTS).
+The CMTS serves as the point of connection between various cable connections and the ISP’s core network.

+#### WANTech

+1. **Initial Network Setup**:
+   - **Non-Routable Address Space**: Used for internal IP addresses to conserve the limited supply of public IP addresses.
+   - **NAT Configuration**: Allows multiple internal devices to share a single public IP address for internet access.
+   - **DNS and DHCP Servers**: Simplify network configuration and management for users.
+2. **Expansion to Remote Access**: As the company grows, salespeople require access to internal resources while on the road.
+A VPN server is configured to enable secure remote connections, with port forwarding set up to ensure accessibility.
+3. **Introduction of WAN Technologies**: With the opening of a new office in another city, the need arises for a Wide Area Network (WAN) to connect multiple physical locations.
+A WAN allows different offices to function as a single network despite being geographically dispersed.
+4. **Local Loop and Demarcation Points**: Each office network ends at a demarcation point, where the ISP's network takes over.
+The local loop refers to the connection between the demarcation point and the ISP's regional office, which can include T-carrier lines or high-speed optical connections.
+5. **Data Transport Protocols**: WANs utilise various protocols at the data link layer to transport data between sites.
+These protocols are also fundamental to the operation of the internet, differing from the more familiar Ethernet protocols.